Cat & Dog Chiropractor

 Just like us, animals have a spine, which helps the rest of their limbs and organs function optimally.
-Pet chiropractic care helps produce therapeutic results by relieving internal or external pressure from the spine.
+A cat and dog chiropractor can help produce therapeutic results by relieving internal or external pressure from the spine.
 When a portion of your pet’s spine is inhibited from performing its full range of motion, it limits movement of surrounding areas of their body as well.
 Chiropractic care works to relieve this pressure.
 Kronenwetter Veterinary Care is proud to offer this holistic therapy as an alternative to pain medicine and other medication to our patients in Kronenwetter and surrounding communities.

 Treating a Variety of Medical Conditions